algorithmica-org/algorithmica/content/english/hpc/compilation/flags.md

 ### Multiversioned Functions

 Sometimes you may also want to provide several architecture-specific implementations in a single library.
-You can use attribute-based syntax to select between multiversioned functions automatically during compile-time:
+You can use attribute-based syntax to select between multiversioned functions automatically during compile time:

 ```c++
 __attribute__(( target("default") )) // fallback implementation